 Step 2

 Mop the floor in the direction of the wood grain, working in small sections at a time.
-This technique helps maintain the wood’s natural look and prevent streaking, as mopping against the grain can push dirt and water into the wood’s pores, potentially causing damage.
+This technique helps maintain the wood’s natural look and prevents streaking, as mopping against the grain can push dirt and water into the wood’s pores, potentially causing damage.

 Step 3